ResearchMachine/fractal-derivative-compare-power-law-buckley-leverett-flow/README.md

 ### III.
 Key Results
 * Implemented the algorithm for constructing a mass function from the article https://arxiv.org/abs/0906.0676 (Calculus on Fractal Curves in R^n);
 * A new model of Buckley-Leverett in fractal media has been developed and the mathematical consistency of the model has been shown;
 * A comparative analysis was carried out with a computationally simpler generalization method, a case is shown when this can be done.
-* @KEYRESULT.

 ### III.
 Content